mingzhenhe/AsK-LS/README.md

 # AsK-LS
-The code of Least squares support vector machine with asymmetric kernels
+The code of Least squares support vector machine with asymmetric kernels.